karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Leave the "Branch Specifier" field as "*/main" or change to whatever branch you want to use.

   - **Configure the script path:**
-    - In the "Script Path" field, provide the relative path to the `Jenkinsfile` within the repository:
+    - In the "Script Path" field, provide the relative path to the `Jenkinsfile` within the repository.
+In this case, it is:
       `8 - Build Automation & CI-CD with Jenkins/jenkins-exercises/Jenkinsfile`

   - **Enable lightweight checkout (optional):**